 Cons: Exfoliant can be too rough for some.

 2. Dr. Squatch Deep Sea Goat’s Milk Soap

-This exfoliating bar has an earthy scent and is free from SLS and SLES, which are harsh chemicals which can irritate the skin.
-It also features an exfoliant.
+This exfoliating bar has a bay rum scent.
+It also features an exfoliant, shea butter and kaolin clay.
 The bar is available in a variety of other earthy fragrances like cedar citrus and pine tar.

 Cons: Some found that the bar didn’t last long enough.